mms-gianni/GitGenie/README.md

 ## Examples

-### Create a commit message with 5 suggestions and skip editing the commit message
+Create a commit message with 5 suggestions and skip editing the commit message
 ```
 git gci -s 5 -e
 ```

-### Creaate a commit message in a different language and use a short commit message
+Create a commit message in a different language and use a short commit message
 ```
 git gci -L de -l short
 ```